Arxcis/adventofcode2018/README.md

 55250

 ```
 * Note: Everyone receives unique input-data on adventofcode.com.
-The correct answer in this repo will not be the correct answer on adventofcode.com.
+The correct answer in this repo will not be the correct answer on your adventofcode.com user.
 Use your own input-data to score points there.